thundercore/developers-portal/docs/referral-contract.md

 ##### referralBonus `<uint>`

 The total referral bonus rate, which will divide by `decimals`.
-For example, If you will like to set as `5%`, it can set as `50` when `decimals` is `1000`.
+For example, If you will like to set a rate of `5%`, then set `referralBonus` as `50` when `decimals` is `1000`.

 ##### secondsUntilInactive `<uint>`

-The seconds that how long a user will be inactive.
+How long, in seconds, a user will be inactive.
 For example, `one days`.

 ##### onlyRewardActiveReferrers `<bool>`

-The flag to enable whether not paying to inactive uplines.
+The flag to enable whether not to pay inactive uplines.

 ##### levelRate `<uint[]>`

-The bonus rate for each level, which will divide by decimals too.
+The bonus rate for each level, which will divide by decimals.
 The max level depth is 3.
 For example, set `levelRate` as `[6000, 3000, 1000]` when `decimals` is `10000` for the following case:

 |      | level1 | level2 | level3 |
 | ---- | ------ | ------ | ------ |